raveintospace/raveintospace/README.md

 ### Here you can find all my iOS projects.
-Feel free to explore them and contact me through LinkedIn if you wanna know more 😇
+Feel free to explore them and contact me through LinkedIn if you want know more 😇

-I'm open to job offers, do not hesitate to send me an open position if you think I can fit in it 🙏🏻
+I am currently open to job offers.
+Please do not hesitate to reach out if you believe I would be a good fit for any available positions 🙏🏻

 <!--
 **raveintospace/raveintospace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.